John-Cassidy/local-weather-app/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Tests helpers

+Use unit test helper library `angular-unit-test-helper` to make it easier to mock a component npm i -D angular-unit-test-helper
+use: createComponentMock('CurrentWeatherComponent');

 ## Tools and Extensions

 The npm repository contains numerous usefull and mature CLI commands that are often cross-platform. here are the packages you can install globally for performance reasons.